 Let me start by stating simply: the United Nations Country Team in Ukraine prioritizes gender equality and women’s rights.
 We are deeply apprehensive about the unprecedented challenges in Ukraine that impact women’s access to equal opportunities and rights, and we are particularly worried about women facing multiple forms of discrimination.
 The roots can be found in patriarchal attitudes and stereotypes, but also in deep-rooted systemic problems which have not been addressed.
 These include weak rule of law, antiquated social-protection systems, weak capacity of national machinery for the advancement of women and a lack of political will.
 The conflict seriously exacerbated systemic problems and created new challenges and a whole new type of violations of women’s human rights.

 I am proud to present the UNCT Ukraine’s first report to CEDAW Committee.
-The report was prepared by the UN Gender Theme Group including six agencies: UN Women, OHCHR, UNFPA, UNDP, UNHCR and ILO, with support of the UN Peace and Development Advisor.
+The report was prepared by the UN Gender Theme Group including seven agencies: UN Women, OHCHR, UNAIDS, UNFPA, UNDP, UNHCR and ILO, with support of the UN Peace and Development Advisor.

 We decided to focus on three key areas that have consistently been problematic in Ukraine and where the situation has further been exacerbated due to the on-going conflict and its consequences.
 They are: public and political life, employment and work and violence against women.